firdawse/Alx_Sorting_Algorithms/README.md

 This project involves sorting algorithms and Big O analysis.
 It's a collaborative effort undertaken during the ALX program by:
+Name:
+Firdawse Guebouzi
-Firdawse Guebouzi and Gatjuat Wicteat Riek.
+Gatjuat Wicteat Riek.